 The complaints allege Amazon did not properly promote social distancing and did not stop operations to clean and disinfect parts of the facilities where infected workers had spent their shifts.
 Amazon also failed to broadly inform workers about confirmed coronavirus cases, according to a May 1 complaint.
 In one case, workers at the Hawthorne delivery center learned that an employee had died of COVID-19 in March from media reports instead of from Amazon, the complaint stated.

 A worker at the Hawthorne facility said she and others work in a crowded environment where hot, tired workers pull packages from a conveyor belt while the company tracks their productivity rates.
-The worker, who has asthma, said she and other workers sometimes take their masks off for a brief time duration.
+The worker, who has asthma, said she and other workers sometimes take their masks off briefly.
 However, the Times reports that the Amazon fines, $935 for each facility, are the smallest an employer has received from Cal/OSHA for a COVID-19 violation.
 Since Cal/OSHA issued its first coronavirus-related citation Aug.
 25, it has fined more than 20 companies a total of about $700,000.

 Workers have the right to a safe and healthy work environment.
 Workers who are providing essential services especially are more vulnerable and need to be not only provided with personal protective equipment but also be trained on how to use them and how to follow safety measures in the workplace.

-If you suspect that your employer is not taking adequate measures to protect you, it is important that you contact the state’s Occupational Safety and Health Administration and an experienced California employment attorney who can help protect your rights.
+Suppose you suspect that your employer is not taking adequate measures to protect you.
+In that case, it is important that you contact the state’s Occupational Safety and Health Administration and an experienced California employment attorney who can help protect your rights.
 If you have contracted the coronavirus as a result of your employer’s negligence, you may be able to seek compensation for your losses including medical expenses, lost income, hospitalization, and pain and suffering.